 where $\fun{f^t}{M}{M}$ is a flow acting on a manifold $M$ and $\mu$ its SRB-measure, and for observables $v$, $w$ chosen from an appropriate Banach space.
 Knowing the rates of mixing is very helpful for proving other ergodic and statistical properties since mixing is one of the strongest statistical properties.

 Obtaining good mixing rates for flows, even for hyperbolic flows, is far more difficult than for maps.
-Some seminal ideas were provided by Liverani \cite{Liv04} and Dolgopyat \cite{DolAnosov,DolDio}.
+Some seminal ideas were provided by Liverani \cite{Liv04} and Dolgopyat \cite{DolAnosov,DolDio}, with applications of these methods in e.g.\ \cite{ExpMixTeich, BB05, BT18}.
 To obtain sharp estimates in the polynomial setting, the operator renewal theory techniques developed by Sarig \cite{Sarig} and Gou\"ezel \cite{Gouezel} are the only ones available.

 The model we would like to study is probably one of the most emblematic ones, the Lorenz flow.
 In the mid seventies Afra\u{\i}movi\v{c}, Bykov and Shilnikov \cite{ABS77} and independently Guckenheimer and Williams \cite{GW} introduced the geometric Lorenz attractor to model the original Lorenz attractor.
 Our research focuses on a modified version of this geometrical model and study its rate of mixing, based on the precise estimates in \cite{Regular} of Dulac times associated to a neutral saddle.